 Service members can purchase many household items, food and clothing at a discount in the base exchange or commissary (a commissary is a military store that sells items to service members at close to cost).
 About 5 percent of the purchase price is charged for store maintenance and employee wages, but otherwise merchandise is not marked up.

 On-base entertainment resources available to service members and their families include gyms, movie theaters, bowling alleys and parks.
-In addition to facilities, Armed Forces Entertainment hosts more than 400 exclusive entertainment shows around the world each year at 100 military installations, featuring some of the most popular musicians, comedians, athletes and actors.
+In addition to facilities, Armed Forces Entertainment hosts hundreds of exclusive entertainment shows around the world each year at 100 military installations, featuring some of the most popular musicians, comedians, athletes and actors.

 For service members who enjoy sports, the Military also has its own sports league: Armed Forces Sports.
 The Armed Forces Sports program includes 25 different sports, ranging from basketball to golf to rugby.
 The program is open to all active-duty personnel and features nine national championships and 16 international championships.